Former HP chairman admits 'mistake' in venture firm sexism trial

 SAN FRANCISCO Onetime highflying tech executive Ray Lane testified on Monday during a sex discrimination trial involving his former employer, Kleiner Perkins Caufield & Byers, that he made a mistake in judgment involving the harassment of a female venture capitalist at the firm.

-Lane, who previously served as executive chairman of Hewlett-Packard Co (HPQ.N) and president of Oracle Corp (ORCL.N), told the court that he erred in not immediately informing others that Trae Vassallo told him about unwanted advances by her colleague, Ajit Nazre, during a 2011 business trip.
+Lane, who previously served as executive chairman of Hewlett-Packard Co and president of Oracle Corp, told the court that he erred in not immediately informing others that Trae Vassallo told him about unwanted advances by her colleague, Ajit Nazre, during a 2011 business trip.

 "I made a mistake," he said.
 "It was my mistake.
 I cared more about her feelings than anything else.
 I thought it should be her choice" whether to tell others at the firm and start an investigation, he said.